gpadolina/Notes/Python/Scikit-Learn/PrincipalComponentAnalysis.md

 well PCA preserves the contents of the data.

 #### Disadvantage
-It tends to be highly affected by outliers in the data.
+It tends to be highly affected by outliers in the data and it does not perform well when there are nonlinear relatationships within the data.